Dental Crown Cost in 2026

 With vs without insurance: the real math

 Most dental plans treat a crown as a major restorative procedure and pay about 50% of the allowed amount after your deductible — so a $1,400 crown often nets out around $500-$900 out of pocket.
-Three details decide your real number:
+Estimate your own number first, then walk the clauses that decide whether the estimate holds.

 - Annual maximum.
 Many plans cap total benefits at $1,000-$2,000 a year.
 A single crown — especially with a buildup or root canal in the same year — can consume most of it.